The64thGamer/cheeseepedia/content/wiki/Sun (Animatronic).md

 +++
 The **Sun Animatronic** is an animatronic figure created by Creative Engineering Inc. for Showbiz Pizza Place locations from 1980-1983

 It is a very simple figure, as its only movements are its raising from behind the backdrop, and opening its mouth.
-The Sun would later be used in the [[Concept Unification Stage]],aka, the 3-Stage, where it would be changed into Building, which is a building with eyes and a mouth.
+The Sun would later be used in the [Concept Unification Stage]({{< ref "wiki/Concept Unification Stage.md" >}}),aka, the 3-Stage, where it would be changed into Building, which is a building with eyes and a mouth.

 ## History ##
 TODO: History

 ## Movements ##
 The bot features 2 movements, being his head raise, and mouth {| class='wikitable'
 |+